Duke Nukem Forever Metalist

 • The premier of Firefly, its cancellation, its growth into a geek classic, and the subsequent greenlighting, filming and release of Serenity.

-207 thoughts on “Duke Nukem Forever Metalist
+218 replies on “Duke Nukem Forever Metalist”

 1. Man, all this talk about DNF makes me want to pick up Duke Nukem again… Will I ever have time for studying?